Jorge Haddock Acevedo: President of the University of Puerto Rico

 His investiture ceremony, which took place at 9:00 a.m. on 13 June 2019 at the Río Piedras campus's theatre, was mired with controversy.
 The last presidential investiture to take place was for Ismael Almodóvar, who was president between 1977 and 1985.
 Even though they sent more than 500 invitations to universities outside of Puerto Rico, less than ten actually sent representatives.
 One ticket per person was offered to all employees and students who presented their official IDs at their respective campuses.
 Most of the audience was composed of deans of the university, some representatives of universities from the United States and presidents of the Evangelical Seminary of Puerto Rico, the Antillean Adventist University and the Universidad del Sagrado Corazón.
-Before the event, outside the venue accompanied by a group of protestors, the president of the HEEND, requested that the total cost of the ceremony be revealed, since it had been marketed as a "simple" event by the university and had a cost of $3,525 in academic dresses alone.
+Before the event, outside the venue accompanied by a group of protesters, the president of the HEEND, requested that the total cost of the ceremony be revealed, since it had been marketed as a "simple" event by the university and had a cost of $3,525 in academic dresses alone.
 During the ceremony, Haddock was handed a mallet used by the inaugural president, Jaime Benítez, as well as a medal.
-As the latter was being placed around his neck, a protestor displayed a banner which described Haddock as "insolent".
+As the latter was being placed around his neck, a protester displayed a banner which described Haddock as "insolent".
 The afternoon after the ceremony had finished it was revealed that the total estimated cost was $5,500, which was compared to the $40,000 it costs per graduation.
 Haddock was criticized for allegedly "feeding his ego" and the ceremony as a whole was labelled as "shameful".

 In 2018 he inaugurated a Learning Commons Center at the University of Puerto Rico at Arecibo.
 In 2019 he was named Honorary Co-Chair of the Honorary Committee of the University of Albany's RISE 2019 conference.
 He has propelled the entrepreneurial and investigative development of the aeronautics and areospacial industries in Puerto Rico.